FreddyMaster/Debug-Duckers-Megathread/README.md

 ## Academic Papers and Material
 - [LibGen](https://libgen.is/) search engine for articles and books on various topics, which allows free access to content that is otherwise paywalled or not digitized elsewhere
+- [B-ok](https://b-ok.cc/) Mirror of libgen with a more user-friendly interface
 - [Sci-Hub](https://sci-hub.se/) the first pirate website in the world to provide mass and public access to tens of millions of research papers
 - [BookSC](http://booksc.org/) The world's largest scientific articles store.
 50,000,000+ articles for free.
 - [Academic Torrents](http://academictorrents.com/) A Community-Maintained Distributed Repository for researchers, by researchers.
 Making 32.66TB of research data available!